malaria-atlas-project/malariaAtlas/README.md

 # malariaAtlas
 ### An R interface to open-access malaria data, hosted by the Malaria Atlas Project.

+# The MAP web address has moved.
+Please update to version 1.0.0 or higher as soon as possible.

 # Overview

 This package allows you to download parasite rate data (*Plasmodium falciparum* and *P. vivax*), survey occurrence data of the 41 dominant malaria vector species, and modelled raster outputs from the [Malaria Atlas Project](https://malariaatlas.org/).